AnaMedeira/ForviaDemoApp/README.md

 <img src="./images/homeScreen.png" width=128/> <img src="./images/detailsScreen.png" width=128/> <img src="./images/detailsScreenAlert.png" width=128/> <img src="./images/notification.png" width=128/>

+- **Features:**
+- Get information from the api: http://ws2.aptoide.com/api/6/bulkRequest/api_list/listApps
+- Save the app list on a room database so it can work even if its not connected to internet
+- Send notification every 30 min warning the user of new applications
+- Works in darkmode and lightmode

 ## Project architecture

-This project draws heavy inspiration from Uncle Bob's clean architecture.
-It aims to separate business rules from implementation details such as network access, database operations and the user interface towards easier development and maintenance.
+This project draws Uncle Bob's inspiration of clean architecture.
+It aims to separate business rules from implementation details such as network access, database operations and the user interface for easier development and maintenance.

 <img src="./images/diagrama.png" width=512/>

 The project is split into 2 Gradle modules:

 - **data** Kotlin library that defines the app's purpose (business rules).
 The App fetch the list of